Default market offer (DMO): what the new energy reference price means for you

 If there’s one thing that’s tricky to keep up with, it’s the energy market.
-And on July 1 2019, Aussies around the country were introduced to a brand new set of changes to help them better compare energy prices.
+With the introduction of a default market offer (DMO) back in 2019, Aussies around the country were introduced to a brand new set of changes to help them better compare energy prices.

 One thing many Australians have struggled with when it comes to comparing energy plans is the ability to have a like for like comparison, as every retailer markets their products differently and offers varying discounts.
 For instance, some retailers will offer discounts off a household’s usage, while others will provide discounts for paying on time.

 So to make the market a more transparent playing field, the Australian Energy Retailer (AER) has introduced a new default market offer and a reference price.